 Consider frailty and vitamin E well; think about prevention.

 Dark green leafy vegetables too have a surprising amount of alpha-tocopherol.
 Kale, spinach and rocket are favourites; other herbs and onion tops too.

-These are a few alternatives to the usual lettuce, kale and spinach.
-Notice in particular the bloody sorrel with the prominent red veins that is so easy to grow, robust and resistant to mould.
+These are a few alternatives to the usual lettuce.
+Notice in particular the bloody-sorrel with the prominent red veins that is so easy to grow, robust and resistant to mould.

-Seven or more coloured foods enjoyed have been scientifically proven to lessen the risk from all causes of death by a massive 33 percent.
-In part it is the tocopherols and tocotrienols that keep us from that disabling frailty of weakness, loss of weight and overall vigour.
+Seven or more coloured foods enjoyed daily have been scientifically proven to lessen the risk from all causes of death by a massive 33-percent.
+In part it is the tocopherols and trienols that keep us from that disabling frailty of weakness, loss of weight and overall vigour.

-In summary we should be enjoying these foods daily.
+In summary we should be enjoying some of these foods daily.

 56 Groenekloof Rd,